MasonGroup/MasonVirusV3/README.md

 - You will not use this virus to harm others, cause damage to systems, or disrupt the normal operation of any network or device. 🚫
 - You have obtained explicit permission from the owner of the system before running this program. ✅

-**OpenAI** does not condone the use of this virus for malicious purposes.
+**ChatGPT** does not condone the use of this virus for malicious purposes.
 Use it responsibly and only in controlled environments where you have permission to do so. ⚠️

 ## Warning

-Running this virus can cause significant disruptions to your system, including rendering it unbootable.
+Running this virus can cause significant disruptions to your system, including rendering it completely unbootable due to the MBR overwrite.
+The visual and functional disruptions caused by the program are designed to create fear and chaos.
 Please be cautious and ensure you are aware of the consequences before executing this program. ⚠️

 ## License

-This software is released under the **OpenAI License**.
+This software is released under the **Mason License**.
 Unauthorized use, distribution, or modification is prohibited. 🚫